SixArm/mast-cell-help/topics/adrenaline-auto-injector-instructions/index.md

 When to use your adrenaline auto-injector (AAI) such as your brand name EpiPen®?

-A person who is having an allergic/anaphylaxis/anaphylactoid reaction should use their injector immediately if they experience ANY of the following serious symptoms of anaphylaxis:
+Use your adrenaline auto-injector immediately if you experience ANY of the following serious symptoms of anaphylaxis, or anaphylactic shock, or anaphylactoid shock:

 - Breathing difficulties, such as fast, shallow breathing, or wheezing